billkarsh/SpikeGLX/Markdown/DevTab_Help.md

 >All the run settings are also stored in the `.meta` files that accompany your `.bin` file output.
 This is a complete record of that experiment.

-### SpikeGLX vs Open-EPhys
+### SpikeGLX vs Open-Ephys

 Selecting Imec components is quite different between these two.

-Open-EPhys will try to discover, configure and run all the hardware it can find.
-If you don't want to run a given probe, you have to unplug it and therefore hide it from Open-EPhys.
+Open-Ephys will try to discover, configure and run all the hardware it can find.
+If you don't want to run a given probe, you have to unplug it and therefore hide it from Open-Ephys.

 SpikeGLX doesn't guess what you want to do.
 Rather, at least once, you tell it what hardware you installed.
 For each run, you tell it which of those